-The Economic Regulation Authority is responsible for monitoring and enforcing compliance with the WEM Rules.
-Market Participants are required to comply with the general trading obligations.4 The obligation to comply is binding on all participants in the Short Term Energy Market (STEM) and Real-Time Market, which includes the energy and the Frequency Cooptimised Essential System Services (FCESS) markets.
+The Economic Regulation Authority (ERA) is responsible for monitoring and enforcing compliance with the WEM Rules.
+Market Participants are required to comply with the general trading obligations in section 2.16A of the WEM Rules and the price offer requirements in section 2.16C.1 These obligations are binding on all participants in the Short Term Energy Market (STEM) and Real-Time Market, which includes the energy and the Frequency Co-optimised Essential System Services (FCESS) markets.